TREASURIES-Risk-on sentiment, Fed taper talk lift yields

 By Karen Pierog

-CHICAGO, Dec 2 (Reuters) - U.S. Treasury yields headed higher on Thursday as investors returned to riskier assets and Federal Reserve officials talked up a quicker end to the central bank's bond purchases.
+CHICAGO, Dec 2 (Reuters) - U.S. Treasury yields rose on Thursday as investors returned to riskier assets and Federal Reserve officials talked up a quicker end to the central bank's bond purchases.

-The benchmark 10-year yield US10YT=RR, which had fallen to a session low of 1.409%, was last about a basis point higher at 1.4426%.
+The benchmark 10-year yield US10YT=RR, which had fallen to a session low of 1.409%, was last less than a basis point higher at 1.4375%.
 Yields move inversely to prices.

-The 30-year yield US30YT=RR was last 1.5 basis points lower at 1.7625%.
-Earlier in the session, it tumbled to its lowest level since January at 1.737%, benefiting from a flight-to-quality trade sparked by concerns about the impact of the COVID-19 Omicron variant.
+The 30-year yield US30YT=RR was last 2.8 basis points lower at 1.7499%.
+Earlier in the session, it tumbled to its lowest level since January at 1.737%, benefiting from flight-to-quality trade sparked by concerns about the impact of the COVID-19 Omicron variant.

-Jim Vogel, interest rate strategist at FHN Financial in Memphis, Tennessee,pointed to the rally on Wall Street, where the S&P 500 was up about 1.5%. .N
+Jim Vogel, interest rate strategist at FHN Financial in Memphis, Tennessee,pointed to the rally on Wall Street, where the S&P 500 rose about 1.4%. .N

 "You've got a little bit of a movement back into risk assets, but more importantly you have Fed speakers on the tape reinforcing the faster taper message," he said.